 10. Compact Travel Tripods for Sony A7iii

 For tripods, I would recommend two types.
-For a more portable setup, I use the Manfrotto Pixi Evo 2 since it is stable and is super easy to carry around with the A7iii.
+For a more portable setup, I would recommend a table top tripod.
+I personally use the Manfrotto Pixi Evo 2 since it is stable and is super easy to carry around with the A7iii.
 I also prefer it over the Joby GorillaPod because the feet are a lot more consistent and I can get the camera level without much effort.

 The second tripod I would recommend if you need something with more height would be the Manfrotto BeFree Travel tripod series.
 If you have the extra money, I would go with the carbon fiber one since it is extremely light, but if not the aluminum one offered by Manfrotto is just as great but is slightly heavier.